shimeoki/jfx-rasterization/README.md

 A JavaFX shape rasterization library.

+## Description

 This repository contains two projects: the library itself and the "demo" app.

 Main focus is the library project, which is located in the `lib` directory.
 It's referred just as `jfx-rasterization` from now on.

+The library defines a little framework and some classes for simple rasterization for JavaFX.

+## Notice

+This project was done as a part of a university task, so it's archived for now.
+I don't have the time and the desire to maintain/develop it right now.

+The main issues are that the rasterization is very slow for resource-intensive rendering, because it's done pixel by pixel.
+So, if you want to improve the performance, it's the first recommended step.
+The source is available with a permissive MIT license, so you are free in your actions.

 ## Prerequisites